This post was originally published in 2017 and has been updated to include even more terrifying television.

 Buffy the Vampire Slayer, “Hush”

-The best horror is often not about what is said, but what is seen.
+The most effective horror is often not about what is said, but what is seen.
 Who could guess that one of the scariest hours of TV history would be largely silent?
 In “Hush,” Buffy and the rest of the Scooby Gang cross paths with the Gentlemen, a nightmarish group of well-dressed demons who steal your voice before they cut out your heart.
 Written and directed by Joss Whedon, “Hush” is a stand-alone masterpiece, the rare hour of an episodic series that someone could watch and love never having seen the rest of the show.
 Available to stream on Hulu.

 Channel Zero: No-End House, “This Isn’t Real”

-The least famous show on this list is one you should definitely watch if you’re a horror fan.
+The least-famous show on this list is one you should definitely watch if you’re a horror fan.
 Now in its second season, SyFy’s Channel Zero is based on the most popular tales from the web horror genre known as creepypasta.
 The first season was a solid outing, based on the Candle Cove story, but the second has stepped up the weird terror to another level.
 No-End House initially appears to be a standard haunted-house tale — the new mansion on the end of the block that promises six rooms of spine-shattering fear — but episodes like “This Isn’t Real” owe more to David Lynch and David Cronenberg than anything else.
 Plus, co-star John Carroll Lynch does fantastic supporting work.
 The season premiere was the creepiest hour of TV this year that didn’t star Kyle MacLachlan.
 Available to stream on SyFy and rent on Amazon and Google Play.

 Doctor Who, “Blink”